Stenotic Nares in Bulldogs and French Bulldogs

 The cause of bulldog pinched nose disorder is the compressed face/nose that leads to malformation, cartilage atrophy, and inward collapse.

-The pinched bulldog’s narrow nostrils impact the amount of air that can flow into and through that bulldog’s nostrils.
+The pinched bulldog’s narrow nostrils impact the amount of air that can flow into and through your bulldog’s nostrils.

 Bulldog puppies with stenotic nares will typically exhibit: